-To give you a flavour of how Brits genuinely speak, I’ve collected some phrases that visitors to British shores should first learn in order to understand the locals (and win their hearts in the process).
+To give you a flavor of how Brits genuinely speak, I’ve collected some British phrases that visitors to our shores should first learn in order to understand the locals (and win their hearts in the process).
 These phrases aren’t just handy for holding a conversation though — they’ll also give you an insight into just how the Brits tick!

 1. Fancy a cuppa?